USCGC Diligence: History

-Diligence, the sixth US Coast Guard cutter to bear that name, originally moored in downtown Wilmington, North Carolina.
+Diligence, the sixth US Coast Guard cutter to bear that name, originally moored in Key West, Florida, later after it completed upgrades during MMA/MEP, was relocated to downtown Wilmington, North Carolina.
 Diligence is capable of performing any of the missions that white-hulled Coast Guard cutters traditionally perform, ranging from alien migrant interdiction operations (AMIO) and drug interdiction missions down in the Caribbean, to fisheries protection of the Atlantic seaboard, to search and rescue (SAR) anywhere in between.
 The SAR capabilities are enhanced by utilizing helicopters to extend the reach of the cutters well beyond the horizon.

-On 24 Jan.
-2019, the Coast Guard announced that the Diligence would be homeported in Pensacola, Florida by 30 Sept.
-2020.
+On 24 January 2019, the Coast Guard announced that the Diligence would be homeported in Pensacola, Florida by 30 September 2020.
 Diligence departed Wilmington for the last time on 25 May 2020.

 The cutter Diligence was seen in the 1966 science fiction movie Around the World Under the Sea starring Lloyd Bridges.
 USCGC Diligence also appeared in the Matlock TV series in the episode "The Heist".